peter88213/novxlib/docs/document_types.md

 ## Export chapters and sections

-Write noveltree chapters and sections into a new OpenDocument text document (odt).
+Write novelibre chapters and sections into a new OpenDocument text document (odt).

 -   The document is placed in the same folder as the project.